Keck Foundation Science and Engineering Research Program 2018

 • Fall outside the mission of public funding agencies

 • Demonstrate that private philanthropy generally, and the W. M. Keck Foundation in particular, is essential to the project’s success

 Historically, grants range from $500,000 to $5 million, and are typically $2 million or less.
 The number of grants made varies each year.

-NOTE: Keck Foundation proposals requires a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
-For this reason, you are encouraged to contact your Associate Dean for Research prior to beginning work on a proposal.
+NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
+For this reason, you are encouraged to contact your Associate Dean for Research prior to beginning work on a Concept Paper.

 Internal Competition Application Instructions

 Please email your Concept Paper to your School/College Associate Dean for Research by March 22, 2017.
 Your Concept Paper should include the following information: